jibarix/edgar_search_tool/README.md

 ## Overview

-The EDGAR Financial Tool allows users to access and analyze financial data from public companies by interacting directly with the U.S. Securities and Exchange Commission's Electronic Data Gathering, Analysis, and Retrieval (EDGAR) system and its APIs.
+The EDGAR Financial Tool provides access to financial data from public companies by interacting directly with the U.S. Securities and Exchange Commission's Electronic Data Gathering, Analysis, and Retrieval (EDGAR) system and its APIs.
 This tool simplifies the process of retrieving, parsing, and presenting financial statement data from SEC filings in XBRL format.

 ## Features